 Transposition of the Great Arteries

 The pulmonary and aortic valves typically are in specific locations and connect to other arteries.
-This defect essentially switches their positions.
+Transposition of the Great Arteries means the patient’s arteries are switched.

 Pulmonary Valve Stenosis

-The pulmonary valve controls the flow of blood out of the lower right chamber of the heart.
-In this defect, it becomes narrower than normal on the way to the lungs.
+The pulmonary valve controls the flow of blood out of the lower right chamber of the heart to the lungs.
+In this defect, the pulmonary valve is narrower than normal.

 Healing Through CHD